 Mr Walter Menteth, B. A. (Arch), Dip Arch, RIBA, FRIAS

 Walter Menteth is an architectural, planning and design practitioner, writer, researcher and educator.
-He is a lead consultant architect, a director of Walter Menteth Architects Ltd., Project Compass CIC, Landlord Ltd., a Trustee of the North Southwark Environment Trust, and founding member of thefulcrum.eu network.
-From 2011-2015 he was a member of the Cabinet Office SME panel.
+He is a lead consultant architect, a director of Walter Menteth Architects, Project Compass CIC, Landlord Ltd., a chair of the Trustees of the North Southwark Environment Trust and founding member of thefulcrum.eu network.
+He was a member of the Cabinet Office SME panel from 2011-2015.

-Walter Menteth Architects have won over sixteen national architectural awards and have had works published extensively in the UK and abroad.
-Walter received an RIBA Research Trust Award in 2012, the 2015 RIBA President's Medal for Research and the 2015 RIBA President's Award for Practice located Research for his work on procurement reform, impacting the Public Contract Regulations 2015 and internationally Directive 2014/24/EU.
-His procurement research has also impacted other areas including the framework of the reformed 2016 Building Regulations and policy on construction VAT.
+Walter Menteth Architects since establishment in 1986 have won over sixteen national architectural awards and have had works published extensively in the UK and abroad.
+Walter received the inaugural 2015 RIBA President's Medal for Research and the 2015 RIBA President's Award for Practice located Research for his work on procurement reform, impacting the European Directive 2014/24/EU and the UK Public Contract Regulations 2015 and received funding from a 2012 RIBA Research Trust Award.
+His research has also impacted other areas including the framework of the reformed Building Regulations between 2013-2016 and construction policy on VAT.

-His part time teaching activities at Portsmouth School of Architecture have included M.Arch 1 & 2, BA1, BA3, Professional Practice course components along with contributions to various other taught coursework.
-He contributes coursework regularly at other academic institutions.
+His part time teaching activities at Portsmouth School of Architecture have included M.Arch 1 & 2, BA1, BA3, studio teaching along with contributions to various other taught coursework.
+He is currently the schools course co-ordinator for the RIBA Part 2 Professional Practice component.
+For other UK academic institutions and professional educational programmes he regularly contributes coursework and outputs.

-His concerns are to achieve more effective, better quality and sustainable architecture and environments fit for all.
+Walter’s concerns are to achieve more effective, better quality, sustainable and resilient architecture and built environments that are fit for all.

 - The procurement of architecture and construction